mccapobianco/ballpark_cv/README.md

 The algorithm to determine field orientation from segments combines a few different strategies.
 First, it finds the centerpoint for each of three segments: the pitcher's mound, the infield (including the pitcher's mound), and the entire field (including the infield and pitcher's mound).
 Using these three centerpoints, it calculates three direction vectors.
 An initial estimation of the orientation is provided by calculating the unit vector of each direction vector and finding the sum of unit vectors.
 After rotating the segments based on the initial estimation, some additional features are used to refine the estimation, including the basepaths and the outfield corners.

 Following this estimation, the segments are rotated and converted to a 2-dimensional polygon.
 The diagonal measurement from data collection is used to convert from pixels to feet, and the mound center is placed at the coordinate (0, 60.5), meaning that (0, 0) is home plate.
 Once the location of home plate is determined, more adjustments are applied to the orientation.
 The field is aligned so that each foul line intersects the boundary between the outfield corners.
 This prevents the error in orientation from being great enough to cause the foul lines to intersect with a boundary that is truly in short foul territory.
-This final adjustment provides the set of vertices represented the estimated field boundary.
+This final adjustment provides the set of vertices representing the estimated field boundary.

 ### 4. Park Factor Estimation